openhab/openhab-docs/configuration/items.md

 Unlike with 1.x version Bindings which each define their own format for the Binding config that is defined on the Item itself, 2.x Bindings define those parameters in a Thing.
 Each Thing has one or more Channels and Items are linked to one or more Channels.

-Some Bindings support automatic discovery of Things in which case discovered Things will appear in the Inbox in PaperUI.
+Some Bindings support automatic discovery of Things, in which case discovered Things will appear in the Inbox in PaperUI.
-Once accepted it will appear under Configuration > Things.
+Once accepted the Thing will appear under Configuration > Things in the PaperUI.

-Other Bindings support defining Things in a `.things` file.
+Other Bindings support defining Things in a `.things` file which is located in the `$CONFIG/things` directory.

-See the [Bindings]({{base}}/addons/bindings.html) configuration section to know how to discover or manually define Things for a given Binding.
+See the [Bindings]({{base}}/addons/bindings.html) configuration section for information on how to discover or manually define Things for a given Binding.

 ##### PaperUI Linking